All contents Copyright 2022-2023 William F. Pewen

 This page provides limited updates and observations as I work with colleagues to assist in the ongoing health crisis in Ukraine arising from the Russian invasion.
 I am particularly focused on helping to prevent and mitigate infectious disease outbreaks.
 Posts here are be limited, due to both time and security constraints.
 I hope to be able to produce a longer account later.

 In war, the toll of disease often equals or even exceed combat casualties.
 Russia’s destruction of cities and infrastructure, targeting of health facilities, and displacement of approximately one in four Ukrainians from their homes – all these have contributed to epidemic disease risk.
 The outcome is already evident.
 In 2022, new tuberculosis cases increased by 59 percent – and it is likely many new infections were not detected in the chaos of war.
+Infections among the wounded are also too often resistant to many antibiotics as well.
 Infectious outbreaks may become more widespread, impairing Ukraine’s resilience and recovery, and even impacting its NATO and EU partners.

 A multiyear effort is needed to strengthen response by bolstering diagnostic and therapeutic capacity, and improving prevention by reducing an immunization deficit which impacts millions of children.
-Such as effort requires approximately $95 million dollars to accomplish.
-That is funding that governments and philanthropies can readily provide, and it represents just 1/4 of 1% of the total US civil assistance provided in the first year of the war.
+Such as effort requires approximately $98 million dollars to accomplish.
+That is funding that governments and philanthropies can readily provide, and the cost of a four year effort represents just 2/10ths of 1% of the total US civil assistance provided thus far.
+As some have said, about the cost of a fighter jet.

 Posts – Most recent first